 Historic River District

+Downtown Fort Myers is steeped in history, stretching back to the mid 1800s as it developed into a farming and cattle community.
 In the early days of downtown Fort Myers, herds of cattle often paraded down First Street as ranchers guided their livestock from the fields far east of town to the Punta Rassa shipping port located a few miles west of town.
-Today, many of the old buildings the cattle passed by still stand, although the dirt roads have been replaced with brick pavers.
+Today, many of the old buildings the cattle passed by still stand, although the dirt roads have been replaced with charming brick pavers.

 Fort Myers has been a sports mecca since its earliest days.
 Originally it was sports fishermen that were looking for something to catch.
 By the 1920’s, locals and visitors alike discovered something else to catch – a baseball.